 Reality is such that certain things are completely out of your control.
 Desiring to control what you cannot will make you unhappy.

 So this piece of advice is two-fold: Surrender to something you believe in and focus on what you can actually control.

 6. Be true to who you really are

 We live in a time that is driven by social opinion.
-Everyone has a platform to voice their opinions and for the most part, it’s a good thing.
+Everyone has a platform to voice their opinions, and for the most part, that’s a good thing.

 But I would be amiss not to touch on how negative it can be as well.

 The one constantly reported side effect of mass social opinion is unhappiness caused by the need to fit into the social network society has prescribed for us.

 The fear of being ostracized for going against the grain scares most of us.

 Another negative effect of social media is the illusion of perfection.